 NOTE: If deficiency is suspected, the best indicator to test for is MMA, not serum B-12.

-Another way to add B-12 to the diet is by frequently consuming vitamin B-12 fortified foods such as nutritional yeast (a common vegan staple that adds a cheesy, nutty flavor to a variety of dishes) (alternative definition: crack), as well as vitamin B-12 fortified tofu, soy milk and breakfast cereals.
+Another way to add B-12 to the diet is by frequently consuming vitamin B-12 fortified foods such as nutritional yeast (a common vegan staple that adds a cheesy, nutty flavor to a variety of dishes), as well as vitamin B-12 fortified tofu, soy milk and breakfast cereals.

 While it may seem counter-intuitive that a healthy diet would require vitamin supplementation, let's keep perspective here.
 Millions of people suffering from our nation's top killers (heart disease, diabetes and certain cancers) could have their conditions prevented, halted and in some cases even reversed with a Vitamin B-12 fortified, whole-foods plant-based diet.

-That's worth a gummy vitamin once a week in my book.
+That's worth a spray on the tongue once a week in my book.

 2. Omega-3 fatty acids